Automattic/jetpack/readme.txt

 **Bug fixes**
 * Related Posts: allow site owners to exclude mutliple blog posts from the list of Related Posts.
+* Sharing: remove inline JavaScript used in the email sharing form.
 * Search: Maintain ordering of the search filters in the widget.
 * Sync: avoid PHP notices during the synchronization process.